ofabricio/capture/README.md

     cd capture
     docker run --rm -v "${PWD}:/src" -w /src -e GOOS=darwin golang:latest go build -ldflags="-s -w" -o capture .

-Now you have an executable binary in your folder
+Now you have an executable binary in your directory

 **Note:** you can change `GOOS=darwin` to `linux` or `windows`